Pyrus277/Data_Structures_and_Algorithms/Algorithm_Basics.md

 ## Quicksort
 Much faster than Selection Sort and often used irl.
 This algorithm makes use of recursion.
-The base case is a list with a length of 2 items or less-- these lists obbiously don't need sorting.
+The base case is a list with a length of 2 items or less-- these lists obviously don't need sorting.
 Our recursive case takes any list with a length of 2 or greater and from that selects a *pivot*
 We then look at the other numbers and determine if they are greater than or less than the pivot.
 This process is called *partitioning* and it gives us three items: